pauljuneau/webmidi-conductor/README.md

     } else {
       //do something when the player did not go up or down in the register }

+   //See if note played related to event is in the context scale: var isNoteInScale = musicConductor.scaleRule.evaluateRule(oneMidiChlorianCtrlrEvent);
+   if(isNoteInScale == false) {
+      //give feedback to player
+   }
 }

 ```